Holy Trinity Church, Micklegate, York: History

 The church was a Benedictine monastery founded in 1089 as Micklegate Priory, York by Ralph Paynel, and dedicated to the Holy Trinity.
 It fronted on Micklegate, in the city of York, England.
 It was under the care of the Benedictine Abbey of Marmoutier.
 The site had previously been used for Christ Church, a house of secular canons.
 The church dates from the 12th century with additions in the 13th and 14th centuries.
 The tower dates from 1453.
-The monks were ejected during the Dissolution of the Monasteries, and briefly reinstated during the 1536 Pilgrimage of Grace.
-The church was remodelled after the Dissolution of the Monasteries.
+The monks were ejected during the Dissolution of the monasteries, and briefly reinstated during the 1536 Pilgrimage of Grace.
+The church was remodelled after the dissolution.

-The south aisle was rebuilt during a restoration between 1850 and 1851 by JB and W Atkinson of York.
+The south aisle was rebuilt during a restoration between 1850 and 1851 by J. B. and W. Atkinson of York.
 The body of the building was entirely re-pewed, and a new aisle, 10 ft wide and 60 ft was added on the south side, by opening the original arcades.

 The chancel and vestry were rebuilt between 1886 and 1887 by Fisher and Hepper.
 The chancel was rebuilt and was 38 ft long and 23 ft wide.
 It included a new vestry and organ chamber.

 The west front was reconstructed in 1902 to 1905 by Charles Hodgson Fowler.

 In 1934 the church was united with St John's Church, Micklegate, York and in 1953 with St Martin-cum-Gregory, Micklegate.